Out of all the rapidly-growing frontier markets in Asia, Cambodia stands out as the friendliest for businesses and real estate buyers.

 Other Things to Know About Cambodia Real Estate

-Like in almost every developing country, the rules in Cambodia’s lawbook are not necessarily how things work in practice.
+The rules in Cambodia’s lawbook aren’t necessarily how things work in practice.
 Some of the things mentioned in this guide either do not apply across the board or are more nuanced than they might seem at first.

-For example, because soft-titles are transferred at the district level instead of the national level, processes and timeframes vary based on where you buy property.
-Some “neighborhood chiefs” are infamous in their bureaucracy and will ask for bribes unless you want to wait two months for the transfer of title.
+For example, soft-titles are transferred at the district level instead of the national level.
+Processes and timeframes vary based on where you buy property because of this.
+Some “neighborhood chiefs” are infamous in their bureaucracy, asking for bribes unless you want to wait two months for the transfer of title.

-As of December 2016, in fact, some neighborhoods in Phnom Penh will allow foreigners to own soft-title properties under their own name without needing to find a nominee or form a company.
+As of December 2016, some neighborhoods in Phnom Penh will allow foreigners to own soft-title properties under their own name without needing to find a nominee or form a company.
 This is despite a recent mandate from the central government.
-Sometimes you may run into a small problem, but typically someone will offer to “fix” any small problems in return for a “payment”.
+Sometimes you may run into a small problem, but typically someone will offer to “fix” any small problems.

 Another thing to be noted, which is obvious to someone who has already been to Cambodia but new information to someone who hasn’t, is that the US Dollar is currency of choice for anything above a very small purchase.

 This is a good thing.
 Regardless of your view on the future of the US Dollar, having your property denominated in the greenback is far better than in some of the local currencies.
 Some of them like the Vietnamese Dong and Indonesian Rupiah have performed badly for many years due to inflation.

 Is Cambodia Property a Good Investment?

 It’s not the usual investment recommendation.
 But that’s precisely the reason why Cambodia property has so much potential.
 There’s money to be made by investing in frontier markets which aren’t yet overrun by foreign capital.